US speedster Coleman wins 60m heat in Albuquerque

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-LOS ANGELES: World record holder Christian Coleman opened his world indoor season on Friday by finishing first in his heat in the 60 metres at the USA indoor championships in Albuquerque, New Mexico.
+LOS ANGELES, California: World record holder Christian Coleman opened his world indoor season Friday by finishing first in his heat in the 60 metres at the USA indoor championships in Albuquerque, New Mexico.

 Coleman burst out of the blocks then cruised to the finish line in 6.48secs well ahead of runners up Marvin Bracy and Brandon Carnes, who tied for second in 6.53secs.

-LOS ANGELES: World record holder Christian Coleman opened his world indoor season on Friday by finishing first in his heat in the 60 metres at the USA indoor championships in Albuquerque, New Mexico.
+LOS ANGELES, California: World record holder Christian Coleman opened his world indoor season Friday by finishing first in his heat in the 60 metres at the USA indoor championships in Albuquerque, New Mexico.

 Coleman burst out of the blocks then cruised to the finish line in 6.48secs well ahead of runners up Marvin Bracy and Brandon Carnes, who tied for second in 6.53secs.